questdb/documentation/operations/backup.md

 ### Start the database

-Start the database using the root directory as your would normally.
+Start the database using the root directory as per usual.
 When the `_restore` file is present, the database will perform the restore procedure.
 There are two possible outcomes:

-- restore is successful: the database continues to run normally and is ready to use; the `_restore` file is removed to prevent the same procedure running twice.
+- Restore is successful: the database continues to run normally and is ready to use; the `_restore` file is removed to prevent the same procedure running twice
-- restore failed: the database exits and the `_restore` file remains in place.
+- Restore fails: the database exits and the `_restore` file remains in place.
 An error message appears in `stderr`.
-If it can be resolved, starting the database again will retry the restore procedure.
+If it can be resolved, starting the database again will retry the restore procedure

 ## Supported filesystems